Guy Clark: Career

 Texas country singer/songwriter Aaron Watson paid tribute to Clark in his song entitled "Ghost of Guy Clark", released in June 2019.
 In the song, Clark's ghost asks the protagonist to perform a song and is unimpressed; he then encourages the performer to write songs with greater passion.

+Gillian Welch and David Rawlings' song "Hashtag", from their 2024 album Woodland, is a tribute to Clark and refers to the moment Welch found out about his death on social media, when his name was accompanied by a hashtag.